Feel the splendid harmony of traditional and local Tokyo

 · Have lunch at the Shoinjinja shopping street, and enjoy some shopping too

-・Please join us wearing shoes that are easy to walk in because you will walk the mountain paths.
+・Please join us wearing shoes that are easy to walk in.

-・Tour duration can be extended at a rate of 5,000 yen per group, per hour, payable in cash.
+・Tour duration can be extended at a rate of ¥5,000 per group, per hour, payable in cash.

 ・Hotel pickup will incur an additional fee of ¥5,000 per group (for hotels in Tokyo & Yokohama area).

 |Price||¥ 7,000 per adult